Lucy Peppiatt PhD

 Principal, Systematic Theology

 Lucy has bachelor’s degrees in both English and Theology.
 She completed her MA in Systematic Theology at King’s College, London, and her PhD through the University of Otago, Dunedin, New Zealand.
-Lucy’s research interests are Christ and the Spirit, Charismatic theology, discipleship, and 1 Corinthians.
-She and her husband, Nick Crawley, lead Crossnet Anglican Church in Bristol.
-They have four sons.
+Lucy’s research interests are Christ and the Spirit, Charismatic theology, discipleship, 1 Corinthians, and women in the Bible.
+Lucy is part of Crossnet Anglican Church in Bristol, which is led by her husband, Nick Crawley.
+They have four sons and a daughter-in-law.

 Email Lucy on